stevebus/unrealdemo/README.md

 ## Deploy Azure Infrastructure

 As the focus of this demo is primarily on the integration, we've automated most of the setup of the Azure components of the solution.
-If you want to understand better the components involved on the Azure side, you can walk through the hands-on labs and MS Learn modules.
+If you want to better understand the components involved on the Azure side, you can walk through the hands-on labs and MS Learn modules.

 At a high level, the key Azure components are:

 * [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) - this is the primary connection point for IoT devices in the Azure cloud.
 It ingests the telemetry data from our (simulated) IoT sensors.
 * [Azure Digital Twins](https://azure.microsoft.com/en-us/services/digital-twins/) - this is the primary Azure service being demonstrated in this sample.
 ADT allows you to model the 'real world' and add critical business context, hierarchy, and enriched information to the raw telemetry data ingested from IoT Hub
 * [Azure SignalR Service](https://azure.microsoft.com/en-us/services/signalr-service/) - SignalR is a high scale, high performance pub-sub service hosted in Azure.
 It allows a sender to submit messages in real time to a large number of simultaneous listening applications.
 In the sample here, we will only have one listener, but for the playable sample demo, we may have many listening
+* [Azure Time Series Insights]() - Timehttps://azure.microsoft.com/en-us/services/time-series-insights/ Series Insights is a time-series store, query, and dashboarding service.
+For this solution, we leverage is as the store and rendering mechanism for the historical data graphs for the sensors
 * [Event Grid](https://azure.microsoft.com/en-us/services/event-grid/) and [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) - these components act as the routing and glue between the major components.
 Event Grid routes messages to the functions in response to events (telemetry received or twin data updated) and the functions perform message transformation and updating.

 To deploy the backend Azure services involved, follow the instructions [here](docs/deploy-azure-resources.md).
-Note that there are a number of pieces of information you need to save from this process for later use.
+Note that there is a configuration file that will be generated during this process that you will need to download and keep for the next step.

 ## Configure Unreal Connections to Azure